Colum-SMA-Dev/HTMLController/README.md

 # HTMLController

-A controller for interacting with Browser/HTML based clients.
+A controller that mediates communcations with a [MediaHub](https://github.com/Colum-SMA-Dev/MediaHub) instance for Browser/HTML based clients.